 Many students naturally test well, others rely on their awareness of test-taking skills to achieve their best, and some students demonstrate their mastery of a subject by more creative methods, which may not be evident on standardized test results.

 In short: we teach students how to approach standardized tests effectively and confidently.
 Students test at the beginning, midpoint, and end of each year using the IowaFlex assessment, an adaptive, comprehensive test of basic skills, beginning in third grade.
-(Second-graders take a copy of the California Achievement Test, but we score their tests internally.)
+(Second-graders take a copy of the California Achievement Test, which we score internally.)
 The test-taking sessions cover three mornings, usually in April.

 Giving students the opportunity and experience to take standardized tests prepares them for their futures.
 Day to day, we strive to employ a variety of evaluative tools to measure a student’s mastery of an academic unit, ranging from multiple-choice, short-answer and essay tests to cumulative projects to oral presentations.